An EZ-structure for the mapping class group: The Tits boundary of

 where the union is over all collections of disjoint subsurfaces $S_1,\dots,S_k$ of $S$.
 The equivalence relation $\sim$ identifies two points $\sum_ia_i\xi_i$ and $\sum_jb_j\zeta_j$ if they coincide as weighted labeled geodesic laminations.
 Thus a point in ${\cal X}(S)$ is nothing else but a formal sum $\sum_{i=1}^k a_i \xi_i$ where $a_i> 0,\sum_ia_i=1$, where $\xi_1,\dots,\xi_k$ are pairwise disjoint minimal geodesic laminations on $S$ and where every simple closed curve component of this collection is in addition equipped with a label $\pm$.
 Note that the oriented curve complex ${\cal O\cal G}(S)$ of $S$ can naturally be identified with the union of the subsets ${\cal J}(A(c_1)\cup \cdots \cup A(c_k))$ of ${\cal X}(S)$, and its Gromov boundary (which is just the Gromov boundary $\partial {\cal C\cal G}(S)$ of the non-oriented curve complex of $S$) also is contained in ${\cal X}(S)$.
 The mapping class group ${\rm Mod}(S)$ naturally acts on the set ${\cal X}(S)$.

-\begin{example} The definition (\ref{exx}) also makes sense if $S$ is a once punctured torus.
-In this case there are no non-peripheral non-annular subsurfaces of $S$, and the set ${\cal X}(S)$ is just the union of the Gromov boundary of the curve graph ${\cal C\cal G}(S)$ with a countable set, consisting of all oriented simple closed curves on $S$.
-This set has the following interpretation.
+\begin{example} The definition (\ref{exx}) makes sense if $S$ is a once punctured torus or a four punctured sphere.
+In this case there are no non-peripheral subsurfaces of $S$ different from annuli and pairs of pants, and the set ${\cal X}(S)$ is just the union of the Gromov boundary of the curve graph ${\cal C\cal G}(S)$ with a countable set, consisting of all oriented non-peripheral simple closed curves on $S$.
+We discuss the case of the once punctured torus in detail, the case of the four punctured sphere is completely analogous.

 The curve graph of $S$ is the well-known \emph{Farey graph}.
-It vertices can be represented by the rational points in the boundary $\partial \mathbb{H}^2=\mathbb{R}\cup \{\infty \}$ of the hyperbolic plane.
+Its vertices can be represented by the rational points in the boundary $\partial \mathbb{H}^2=\mathbb{R}\cup \{\infty \}$ of the hyperbolic plane.
 If one represents the edges of the Farey graph by geodesics in $\mathbb{H}^2$, then one obtains a tesselation of the hyperbolic plane by ideal triangles which is invariant under the mapping class group ${\rm PSL}(2,\mathbb{Z})$ of $S$.
 The boundary $\partial T$ of the dual tree $T$ of this tesselation is a Cantor set which admits a surjective continuous map onto the boundary $\partial \mathbb{H}^2$ of the hyperbolic plane.
-Each irrational point in $\partial \mathbb{H}^2$ has precisely one preimage, and the rational points which correspond to the vertices of the curve graph have two preimages.
+Each irrational point in $\partial \mathbb{H}^2$ corresponds to a point in the Gromov boundary of ${\cal C\cal G}(S)$ and has precisely one preimage, and the rational points which correspond to the vertices of the curve graph have two preimages.